ahmedadamji/selection_criteria/README.md

 - - - -

-Using the provided evaluation script for "plot_statistics.py", the statistics saved for all trajectories can be computed using multiple windows with relevant plots in sevaral tabs, consisting of all metrics discussed in the project report. **Please make sure the correct folder configuration is being followed**.
+Using the provided evaluation script for "plot_statistics.py", the statistics saved for all trajectories can be computed using multiple windows with relevant plots in sevaral tabs, consisting of all metrics discussed in the project report.

+**Please note you need to be in the corresponding statistics folder of the localization folder of the relevant results folder to run this script**

 i.e. if the trajectories were named KITTI_06_ff_10_20 KITTI_06_ff_20_30 KITTI_06_ff_30_40, the code to plot the statistics comparing these trajectories is as follows:

-**Please note you need to be in the corresponding statistics folder of the localization folder of the relevant results folder to run this script**

 ```
 ./plot_statistics.py KITTI_06_ff_10_20 KITTI_06_ff_20_30 KITTI_06_ff_30_40